jdreid5/engineer-consolidation-app/README.md

 # Engineer Development App

 Offline-first Progressive Web App (PWA) for relearning software engineering fundamentals via lessons, exercises, and quizzes.
+Initially created entirely with Cursor using an Opus 4.5 agent from a single prompt, as an experiment to test agentic coding capability.
+Indeed ironic that it was to create an app to teach others to code.

 ## Features
 - **PWA**: installable and works offline